Skip to main content

 Sun, 06/08/2025 - 10:17pm by evelyn

-Nationally, rent has increased by 33% in the last decade.
+Nationally, rent has increased by 33% in the last decade, far outpacing wage increases and purchasing power.
+Many landlords are now using AI-driven tools to collude and shoot up rents.
+In May of 2025, Jersey City became the first city in the state to ban landlords from using AI-driven tools.
 This dataset shows that Paterson beats the statistic with a rent increase of 36% between 2013 - 2023.
-Link to 2013 map and 2023 map

 • Read more about A Decade of Rising Rents